-a.
-Locker Boxes: Individual locker "dock" boxes may be provided for slips, and may provide housing for electrical and mechanical services.
+- a.
+Locker Boxes - (1) Individual locker "dock" boxes may be provided for slips, and may provide housing for electrical and mechanical services.
 Locker boxes shall be securely attached to the dock surface.
 All dock boxes should be located on finger fillets; i.e., the intersection of the finger and the main or headwalk, on the triangular dock surface.
 Locations other than on a finger fillet require the approval of the City.
-Locker boxes installed in the path of travel that limits safe pedestrian access will not be allowed.
-Minimum clearances for safe pathways are as follows: 2 feet clear on fingers, 3 feet clear path on main and headwalks.

-Lockers boxes shall be made of 1/8 inch minimum thick fiberglass or cross-linked polyethylene.
-Flammable materials shall not be kept in locker boxes.

-- b.
-Cleats: Cleats shall be designed to accommodate boats and loads appropriate for their location.
+Locker boxes installed in the path of travel that limits pedestrian access will not be allowed.
+Minimum clearances for pathways are as follows: two (2) feet clear on fingers, three (3) feet clear path on main and headwalks.
+See Section 5 of these Harbor Design Criteria for minimum clearances around protrusions along accessible paths of travel. - (2) Lockers boxes shall be made of 1/8 inch minimum thick fiberglass or cross-linked polyethylene.
+Flammable materials shall not be kept in locker boxes. - b.
+Cleats - (1) Cleats shall be designed to accommodate boats and loads appropriate for their location.
 A minimum of two cleats on each side of a finger is required.
 Cleats shall be attached to the dock system by means of through-bolts of adequate size to transmit loads between boats and the dock system. - c.
-Bumpers: Bumpers shall be installed on dock surfaces that will come into contact with boats.
+Fendering - (1) Fendering, such as rub rails and corner bumpers, shall be installed on dock surfaces that will come into contact with boats.
 Outer corners of fingers should be protected with corner bumpers or dock wheels.
-Bumper material shall be vinyl products, or those that have been approved by an Engineer, licensed to practice in the State of California.
+Bumper material shall be vinyl, PVC, polyester fabric foam-filled tubes, synthetic rubber, or stabilized rubber marine products.
 Water retentive material such as rugs, or salvage materials such as tires, shall not be used.
 Install bumpers with aluminum or stainless steel nails or screws. - d.
-Boarding Steps: Boarding steps shall not be kept on main walks.
+Boarding Steps - (1) Boarding steps shall not be kept on main walks.
 Boarding steps may be kept on, or attached to, finger floats, but in no case shall boarding steps on finger floats occupy more than one-half of the width of the finger float.
 Boarding steps shall be light-weight and not used for storage, unless the supporting dock section has been specifically designed for the additional dead and live load.
-Boarding steps shall not be permanently attached to the outermost 5 feet of any finger float.
+Boarding steps shall not be permanently attached to the outermost five (5) feet of any finger float.

 - e.
-Life Rings: Life rings shall be installed in strategic locations on commercial docks.
+Life Rings - (1) Life rings shall be installed in strategic locations on commercial docks.
 Life rings for residential docks are encouraged, but not required. - f.
-Dock Ladders: Dock ladders shall be installed in strategic locations on commercial docks for safety purposes.
-Ladders shall extend into the water by at least 3 feet, and be constructed of materials that resist corrosion and prolong ladder life.
+Dock Ladders - (1) Dock ladders shall be installed in strategic locations on commercial docks for safety purposes.
+Ladders shall extend into the water by at least three (3) feet, and be constructed of materials that resist corrosion and prolong ladder life.
 Ladders may be provided with the ability to swing out of the water in order to allow for special recreational uses of the docks.
 Ladders for residential docks are encouraged, but not required.